Muguruza, Halep take rare strong US Open runs into 4th round

 The No. 9 seed from Spain reached the round of 16 in 2017, right after winning her Wimbledon title.
 She hadn’t been past the second round since, though said she’s always liked playing in New York despite her struggles.

-“This year so far it’s working, so I just want to keep going,” Muguruza said.
+“The past years I was very — in Spanish we say you’re a little bit cross, your brain is a little bit not working very well,” Muguruza said.
+“I felt, yeah, I don’t know, negativity was more than positivity in the previous years.

+This year, I don’t know, I just prepared well and say, ‘Hey, at some point it’s going to change.’
+This might be the year.”

-Same with Halep, who fought through a marathon first-set tiebreaker and eventually beat Elena Rybakina 7-6 (11), 4-6, 6-3 to reach the U.S. Open fourth round for the first time since 2016.
+Same for Halep, who fought through a marathon first-set tiebreaker and eventually beat Elena Rybakina 7-6 (11), 4-6, 6-3 to reach the U.S. Open fourth round for the first time since 2016.

 Daniil Medvedev had a much easier time, as he has the entire first week.
 The No. 2 seed and 2019 runner-up beat Pablo Andujar 6-0, 6-4, 6-3 and has dropped just 22 games in three rounds.